Culturally Responsive Teaching

 Working in small groups, ask teachers to identify a concept in their curriculum, and brainstorm home and/or community knowledge and culture they might tap into in order to make the curriculum more relevant to students.
 Also have them consider how they might invite their students to co-construct teaching this concept.

-Wrap-up 5 minutesInvite participants to share one idea they gained from this workshop that they will act on in the next few days.
+6. Wrap-up (5 minutes)Invite participants to share one idea they gained from this workshop that they will act on in the next few days.